Connect with others who understand.

 Kinase Inhibitors

 Your doctor may refer to some of these drugs by the type of kinase the drug targets.
-Some of the kinases that can be targeted in breast cancer include HER2, CDK4/6, mTOR, and PI3K.
+Some of the kinases that can be targeted in breast cancer include HER2, CDK4/6, mTOR, AKT, and PI3K.

-Anti-HER2 kinase inhibitors include:
+Examples of kinase inhibitors that target HER2 include:

-CD4/6 inhibitors include:
+CDK4/6 inhibitors include:

 PARP Inhibitors